redhat-developer/odo/docs/creating-an-application-with-a-database.md

   - Run the interactive mode and answer the prompts:

+    ``` terminal
     $ odo service create
+    ```

+    **Example output.**

+    ``` terminal
     ?
-Which kind of service do you wish to create database ?
-Which database service class should we use mongodb-persistent ?
-Enter a value for string property DATABASE_SERVICE_NAME (Database Service Name): mongodb ?
-Enter a value for string property MEMORY_LIMIT (Memory Limit): 512Mi ?
-Enter a value for string property MONGODB_DATABASE (MongoDB Database Name): sampledb ?
-Enter a value for string property MONGODB_VERSION (Version of MongoDB Image): 3.2 ?
-Enter a value for string property VOLUME_CAPACITY (Volume Capacity): 1Gi ?
-Provide values for non-required properties No ?
-How should we name your service  mongodb-persistent ?
-Output the non-interactive version of the selected options No ?
+Which kind of service do you wish to create database
+    ?
+Which database service class should we use mongodb-persistent
+    ?
+Enter a value for string property DATABASE_SERVICE_NAME (Database Service Name): mongodb
+    ?
+Enter a value for string property MEMORY_LIMIT (Memory Limit): 512Mi
+    ?
+Enter a value for string property MONGODB_DATABASE (MongoDB Database Name): sampledb
+    ?
+Enter a value for string property MONGODB_VERSION (Version of MongoDB Image): 3.2
+    ?
+Enter a value for string property VOLUME_CAPACITY (Volume Capacity): 1Gi
+    ?
+Provide values for non-required properties No
+    ?
+How should we name your service  mongodb-persistent
+    ?
+Output the non-interactive version of the selected options No
+    ?
 Wait for the service to be ready No
      ✓  Creating service [32ms]
      ✓  Service 'mongodb-persistent' was created
     Progress of the provisioning will not be reported and might take a long time.
     You can see the current status by executing 'odo service list'
+    ```

 > **Note**
 >